tpayne/lang-examples/nodejs/Azure/Graph/README.md

 ```

 It is suggested you `--dry-run` the process first to ensure no syntax errors are present.

-To configure the app for running you will need to ...

 Running the App
 ---------------